-- ◆ Students appearing before the Honor Council will have a preliminary meeting with the faculty advisors to the Council before appearing before the entire Honor Council. - ◆ The Student Advisor (or some other advocate for the student if the advisor is unavailable) should be notified to be present at the meeting of the Council with the student. - ◆ The student should have a at least 24 hours advanced notice of an Honor Council meeting, unless the student requests or agrees to meet sooner. - ◆ A quorum of at least 2/3 of the Council and two faculty advisors required to hold a meeting. - ◆ The Honor Council makes recommendations to the Office of the Head of School, with whom all final decisions rest.
-In most cases except separation, Faculty Advisor to the Council notifies the student, advisor, and parents of the school's decision.
-In cases that involve separation, the Head of School notifies students, advisors and families. - All Honor Council Meetings are confidential (see below).
-Parents or other concerned parties are not allowed to attend an Honor Council Meeting, nor are they allowed to contact members of the Council about proceedings, recommendations, decisions, etc. All inquiries should be directed to the Head of School or Faculty Advisors to the Council.
+- ♦ A student that has been reported as having violated the Honor Code will first meet with the Faculty Advisors, and at times the Honor Council Chair, in order to determine whether an Honor Council hearing should convene. - If an Honor Council hearing is going to convene the student and his Advisor (or some other advocate for the student if the advisor is unavailable) will be notified to be present at the hearing with the student. - The student will have at least 24 hours advanced notice of an Honor Council hearing, unless the student requests or agrees to meet sooner. - ♦ A quorum of at least 2/3 of the Honor Council and two Faculty Advisors are required to hold a hearing. - ◆ The Honor Council makes recommendations to the Office of the Head of School, with whom all final decisions rest.
+In most cases except separation, the Faculty Advisor to the Council notifies the student, advisor, and parents of the school's decision.
+In cases that involve separation, the Head of School notifies students, advisors and families. - ♦ All Honor Council hearings are confidential (see below).
+Parents or other concerned parties are not allowed to attend an Honor Council Hearing, nor are they allowed to contact members of the Council about proceedings, recommendations, decisions, etc. All inquiries should be directed to the Head of School or Faculty Advisors to the Council.